 We will also send you short questionnaires about how well your ankle is working every year for four more years.
 Finally, we will get routine NHS information collected about you over the next five years to see what the long-term outcomes are following your injury.

 If you have no smartphone or access to a computer, we will phone you to ask the questions on the questionnaires.
 We may also phone you if we need to clarify any of your responses.
-Later in the study we may send you questionnaires by post, and for this we are collecting your postal address.
+We will send a welcome letter with a small gift such as a fridge magnet, which is yours to keep, and later in the study we may send you other similar small gifts, postcards and questionnaires by post.
+For these purposes, we are collecting your postal address.

 What will happen if I take part?